jxxcarlson/docs-scripta-dev/docs-scripta-app/codemirror.md

 The important part is the line `editorLineNumber = String.fromInt line`.
 This value is stored in the model.
-The view function for the editor subsequently reads this value and uses it to scroll the given line into view and highlight it:
+The view function for the editor subsequently reads this value and uses it to scroll the given line into view and highlight it (see `HtmlAttr.attribute "linenumber" ... ` below).

 ```elm
 -- View.Editor